Germany starts to build Nord Stream 2

 Germany has started to pour concrete on a Russian gas pipeline that risks dividing the EU and harming its energy security.

-The construction began in Lubmin, on Germany's Baltic Sea coast, on Thursday (3 May), by laying the foundations for a gas terminal that will receive 55bn cubic metres (bcm) of Russian gas via the Nord Stream 2 pipeline when it goes online in 2020.
+The construction began in Lubmin, on Germany's Baltic Sea coast, on Thursday (3 May) by laying foundations for a terminal that will receive 55bn cubic metres (bcm) of Russian gas via the Nord Stream 2 pipeline when it goes online in 2020.

 Thank you for reading EUobserver!